 Breathtaking places to visit in South America

-Flying into Leticia, Colombia I watched in awe the sea of green trees below me seem to go on forever.
-We hired a local to take us by boat 2 hours up the Amazon river to an untouched portion of the rainforest far from town.
-I traveled during the rainy season which gave my Amazon experience the added bonus of canoeing through the rainforest canopy.
+Flying into Leticia, Colombia I watched in awe as the sea of green trees below me seem to go on forever.
+We hired a local to take us by boat for 2 hours up the Amazon River to an untouched portion of the rainforest far from town.
+I travelled during the rainy season which gave my Amazon experience the added bonus of canoeing through the rainforest canopy.

 Check out Geena’s blog at Bartender Abroad

 Trek for Machu Picchu

 So many other travellers warned me that Machu Picchu was “too touristy” and too busy with people.
 While all of these warnings may have lowered my expectations, upon arriving I was actually blown away by just how extraordinary Machu Picchu was.

 Machu Picchu is one of the best places to visit in South America!

 Yes, there were many tourists there but that didn’t make the incredible feat of building a village on the side of a mountain out of stone any less incredible.
 The workmanship of the Incas is astounding and to this date, Machu Picchu is still one of the most magnificent things I’ve ever seen!

 Islas Ballestas is also called the poor man’s Galapagos, but don’t think it is, therefore, less interesting.
 The group of islands before the coast of Peru just south of Lima has an incredibly rich biodiversity with a variety of birds and marine wildlife.
 It’s a biologist’s dream and a paradise for those that love nature and animals.